contao/docs/docs/manual/installation/contao-manager.en.md

 After the successful basic configuration, Contao can now be [installed](/en/installation/install-contao/#installing-contao-with-the-contao-manager).

-## Frequently asked questions about the Contao Manager {#frequently asked questions about the Contao Manager}
+## Frequently asked questions about the Contao Manager

 ### How to update the Contao Manager?